Koumi Line

 The Koumi Line (小海線, Koumi-sen) is a railway line in Japan operated by East Japan Railway Company (JR East).
 It links Kobuchizawa Station in Hokuto, Yamanashi with Komoro Station in Komoro, Nagano, and extends 78.9 km (49.0 mi) through the mountains with a total of 31 stations.
 It roughly follows the route of National Route 141, paralleling the road at some places and crossing it twice.

+The southern section of the line is also known as the Yatsugatake Kogen Line, as it runs along the southeastern foot of the Yatsugatake Mountains.

 Stations

 All local trains stop at all stations.
 Extra rapid trains stop at specific stations.